Aplet123/iterplus/README.md

 The best of Rust/Haskell/Python iterators in Javascript.

 # Why Iterplus?
 Javascript iterators are weak.
 Really weak.
 Like, the only method they have is to get the next value levels of weak.
 To make matters worse, non-Array containers in Javascript have little to no utility methods, making using them incredibly clunky.
 By adding powerful functionality to iterators, every single data container gains additional functionality.
-Also, iterators are lazy, which means they save memory and avoid unncessary calculations.
+Also, iterators are lazy, which means they save memory and avoid unnecessary calculations.

 # Installation
 Iterplus is available on npm!
 Just install it with: